S Vremena Na Vreme

 S Vremena Na Vreme (С Времена На Време, trans.
-From Time To Time) is a Serbian and Yugoslav rock band formed in Belgrade in 1972.
-S Vremena Na Vreme were one of the pioneers of the Yugoslav 1970s acoustic rock scene, and one of the pioneers in incorporating Balkan folk music elements into rock music on the Yugoslav rock scene.
+From Time To Time) was a Serbian and Yugoslav rock band formed in Belgrade in 1972.
+S Vremena Na Vreme were one of the pioneers of the Yugoslav 1970s acoustic rock scene, and one of the pioneers in incorporating elements of the traditional music of the Balkans into rock music.
+The group was one of the most prominent acts of the 1970s Yugoslav rock scene.

 S Vremena Na Vreme was formed by brothers Miomir "Miki" Đukić and Vojislav "Koki" Đukić, Asim Sarvan and Ljubomir "Ljuba" Ninković, all four singing and playing acoustic guitars.
-In the early 1970s the band gained popularity with their acoustic rock sound, and their debut album, S Vremena Na Vreme (1975), was widely praised by the critics.
+The band gained popularity in the early 1970s with their acoustic rock sound, and their debut album, S Vremena Na Vreme (1975), was widely praised by the critics for its compositions, poetic lyrics and arrangements.
 Their second album, Paviljon G, marked the band's shift towards electric sound.
 Soon after the album release, the band ended their activity.
-They reunited in 1993, releasing a studio, a live and a video album, before disbanding again in 1997.
+They reunited in 1993, releasing a studio, a live and a video album, before disbanding once again in 1997.
 In 2013, the band reunited for the second time to mark 40 years since their debut release.